toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Distributes the remaining total of a split transaction proportionally to all other splits which contain an amount.

-## Add "Check Number" Column

-Adds a check number column to your account view.
-YNAB currently has a way to save check numbers but does not officially support it.
-There are no guarantees that YNAB will continue to store this value.
-For that reason, it is still recommended that you store check numbers in the memo field

 ## Add "Scheduled" and "Reconciled" Toggle Buttons

 Add buttons to quickly show/hide either scheduled or reconciled transactions with one click.